-He printed fliers, contacted medical groups and promoted on websites.
+Gordon printed fliers, contacted medical groups and promoted it on websites.
 He registered the group on the National Stroke Association website, aphasia.org.

 The support group grew from a handful of people in Concord to about 10 or so in an American Legion hall in Huntersville (that lasted about a year).
 It was a gathering for aphasia patients and their caregivers to compare notes, support each other and discuss difficult topics, like depression and frustration.